 Patients who are on the extreme spectrums of age (such as infants and elderly persons) are at higher risk for disorders of thermoregulation, especially when ill.
 The very young and the very old cannot easily increase their metabolic rates given their lower muscle mass and decreased shivering reflex.
 Senescent changes include those affecting vasomotor sweating function, skeletal muscle response, and temperature perception.
 Elderly persons have lower than normal internal body temperatures and decreased immunity; when they have an infection they may not mount a normal pyretic response.
 Instead, they may present with hypothermia secondary to infection.
 Studies have shown that the core temperatures of elderly patients with sepsis within their first 24 hours of presentation are a predictor of mortality.

 Hypothermia is not always deleterious and it can be useful in treatments.
 Certain patients who have endured hypoxic-ischemic brain injuries or suffered from cardiac arrests may benefit from therapeutic hypothermia (TH).
-Elevated body temperatures in the setting of brain injury or post-cardiac arrest is associated with higher mortality rates and slower recovery.
+Elevated body temperatures in the setting of brain injury or post-cardiac arrest are associated with higher mortality rates and slower recovery.
 Thus, hypothermia in post-cardiac arrest patients and perinatal hypoxic patients is used to prevent neuronal injury by lowering the demand for metabolic oxygen.

 When TH is recommended, it should proceed very rapidly.
 Ice packs and intravenous administration of cold fluids are utilized to cool the patient.
 Cooling blanket systems, cooling suits, and cooling helmets or caps may also be effective.
 For post-cardiac arrest patients, intranasal cooling using nasal probes also may be utilized.